langedev/talesofver-website/src/routes/tov/gamedocs/doing-things.md

 While most Checks are performed and resolved in relative normalcy, there are moments in which the universe visits upon a character sudden and unexpected glory, or absolute distance and contempt.
 A Critical roll happens when the d20 rolled in a Check comes up as a 20 or a 1, a Critical Success on a 20, a Critical failure on a 1.

 A character who rolls a Critical Success will always succeed their Check, or at least end up in a much better position than when they started.
-An Check made to break the world in half which is a Critical Success will probably not result in the world being broken in half, but will always end with the would be world-shatterer being placed in a position far and away better than where they started.
+A Check made to break the world in half which is a Critical Success will probably not result in the world being broken in half, but will always end with the would be world-shatterer being placed in a position far and away better than where they started.

 A character who rolls a Critical Failure, however, will always dramatically fail their Check and end in a far worse position than they began, no matter how simple or menial it was.
 If a character performs a Check to drink a glass of water, that glass is probably either going up their nostril or down their throat.